A&B: An abbreviation that many conference venues use for Accommodation & breakfast.

 Registration Fee: Cost of attending a conference, fees can vary according to the time of registration, level of participation and also membership type.

 Registration Form: A form provided to capture delegate information and enables a delegate to sign up for an event.
+Usually online these days.

 Registration Pack: Information provided for the attendee of the event, materials such as location maps, agenda, programme and badges.